Tips on How to Help Survivors of Trauma

 - Telling them you “know how they feel”.

-- No one can ever really know how another person feels, even if they have experienced the same kind of potentially traumatic event.
+- No one can ever really know how another person feels, even if they have experienced the same kind of traumatic event.
 We have different backgrounds, identities, access to resoruces, etc.

 - Talking about how you feel takes the attention away from the survivor’s feelings and experience, stay focued on the survivor